seventh720/Personal-Website/README.md

 ```
 Upon the DOM content loading, a socket.io client is initialized.
 Once connected to the server, the client immediately requests the leaderboard data by emitting a `'get-leaderboard'` event.
 When the server responds with the leaderboard data, the client listens for the `'leaderboard-data'` event and calls a renderLeaderboard function to display it.

-Simultaneously, the client proactively sends quiz data to the server using the `'submit-quiz-data'` event, which includes user details and performance metrics.
+Simultaneously, the client actively sends quiz data to the server using the `'submit-quiz-data'` event, which includes user details and performance metrics.
 Upon completion of the quiz, the client listens again for the `'leaderboard-data'` event to receive any updates, which could include the newly submitted scores.
 Upon receiving this data, it not only renders the updated leaderboard but also displays a message with the user's final score and total time taken, revealing the results and making the leaderboard visible to the user.
 ****
 ## References
 1. https://www.pexels.com/